The Championships, Wimbledon

 Pursuing the quest for excellence, Rolex joined forces with The Championships in 1978 as tennis reached new heights in sporting performance.

 The late 1970s marked the beginning of the golden age of professional tennis.
-The appeal of the major competitions soared.
-The sport achieved global reach and the game’s leading lights began to captivate audiences around the world.
-Wimbledon 1978 set the tone for the decades to come.
+The appeal of the major competitions soared, the sport achieved global reach and the game’s leading lights began to captivate audiences around the world.
+In 1978, Wimbledon set the tone for the decades to come.

 The home of tennis, where legends are written

 The brand joined forces with the sport at its most iconic tennis event, the one that attracts the biggest global following – a seminal act that heralded the strength of Rolex’s commitment.
 In south-west London, the All England Lawn Tennis & Croquet Club plays host to Wimbledon.
-The world’s oldest tennis tournament, The Championships have been the home of the sport and the temple of grass-court tennis since the inaugural event in 1877.
+The world’s oldest tennis tournament has been the home of the sport and the temple of grass-court tennis since the inaugural event in 1877.

 Wimbledon is not only the home of tennis but also the place where history has been written year after year for almost a century and a half.
 Rolex has proudly supported this centre of sporting excellence for more than 40 years.